 A&T to develop norovirus controls

-Dr. Leonard Williams, lead scientist for food safety and interim director of the Center for Excellence in Post-Harvest Technologies, examines a Petri dish that contains food-borne pathogens found on fresh produce.
+Dr. Leonard Williams, lead scientist for food safety and director of the Center for Excellence in Post-Harvest Technologies, examines a Petri dish that contains food-borne pathogens found on fresh produce.

 Food safety scientists know a lot about foodborne bacteria such as Salmonella, E.coli, Listeria and Campylobacter.
 Noroviruses, on the other hand, are entirely different microorganisms and have evaded their best efforts to isolate, grow and study in the laboratory -- which makes prevention and control difficult.
 Now answers are on the horizon, thanks to a $25 million multi-institution project from the USDA to investigate this leading cause of foodborne illness in the United States.